 The Sustainable Groundwater Management Act requires that the Santa Rosa Plain Groundwater Sustainability Agency (SRP GSA), comprised of the Cities of Cotati, Rohnert Park, Santa Rosa, and Sebastopol, the Town of Windsor, the County of Sonoma, Sonoma Water, the Gold Ridge and Sonoma Resource Conservation Districts, and a group of independently owned water systems, develop, adopt and submit a Groundwater Sustainability Plan (GSP) by January 31, 2022.
-After more than two years of multijurisdictional planning efforts, the Santa Rosa Plain Groundwater Sustainability Agency released the Draft GSP on October 1, 2021.
+After more than two years of multi-jurisdictional planning efforts, the Santa Rosa Plain Groundwater Sustainability Agency released the Draft GSP on October 1, 2021.
 The GSP was finalized and is now proposed for adoption at a public hearing of the SRP GSA scheduled for December 9, 2021.
-The City's current SRP GSA Board Member is Councilmember Schwedhelm.
-The Board of Public Utilities and Santa Rosa Water are recommending the City Council provide direction to the City's SRP GSA Board Member regarding adoption of the GSP at that public hearing.
+The City's current SRP GSA Boardmember is Councilmember Schwedhelm.
+Santa Rosa Water staff is recommending the Board of Public Utilities provide direction to the City Council and City's SRP GSA Boardmember regarding adoption of the GSP at that public hearing.